Expressive Conduct Policy

 Portland Community College (PCC) fully supports open expression and free speech by students and the public.
-This is called “expressive conduct” and includes speech, literature distribution, displays/signs, petition circulation, and other forms of free expression.
-PCC does not regulate the content of expressive conduct; however, in order to maintain safety and the college mission, PCC does regulate the time, place and manner of these activities on college property.
+This is called “expressive conduct” and includes speech, literature distribution, displays or signs, petition circulation, and other forms of free expression.
+PCC does not regulate the content of expressive conduct; however, to maintain safety and the college mission, PCC does regulate the time, place, and manner of these activities on college property.

 Members of the public who are interested in reserving space at PCC for a free speech or expressive conduct activity should review the Guidelines below before submitting the agreement form online or in person.

 One of the ways that Portland Community College (“PCC” or “College”) fulfills its mission is in maintaining an environment that enables the free exchange of ideas without regard to the viewpoint expressed, yet ensures that the educational environment for delivering accessible, quality education is preserved for the students and communities we serve.